Lewa Safari Camp: Information from the owner

 Each family tent consists of of two en-suite safari tents with a shared verandah, each with one double and one twin.

 11 ensuite safari tents, all of which can be laid out as doubles or twins.
 Three of the tents can accommodate triples for children under 16 only.
 Each thatch-covered tent consists of a main bedroom, en-suite bathroom and a spacious verandah.
-Let us know if you require twin beds or a double bed.

 Activities at Lewa Safari Camp